 Looking down this impressive list of notes and grades again, it’s easy to see why this set is unmatched in quality and is simply impossible to reproduce.
 With 5 of the 12 notes finest known (none tied, none finer) the set stands alone and at the absolute top of the PCGS and PMG population reports.

 So what’s in store next for this incredible collection?
 We are excited to report that the collection will displayed in its entirety for the first time at the International Paper Money Show in Kansas City, MO in the June 2017.
-The collector is currently engaged in completing other equally challenging currency sets & has announced that the Stradivarius Collection is be sold with this author being honored as acting agent.
+The collector is currently engaged in completing other equally challenging currency sets.
 Interested parties please contact Marc Michaelsen.

 In writing this article we...Read more...